AnantshreeChandola/Custom-model-for-entity-recognition/README.md

 # Custom-model-for-entity-recognition
 Custom entity recognition model for advance performance in recognition of people's names.

--> Performance is better with English and Indian names.
+-> Performance is excellent with English and Indian names.